 - How will you ensure quality for your test plan document?

-- Are interim versions of this document needed during testing or prior to delivery and how often will they be produced?
+- Are interim versions of this document needed during testing or before delivery, and how often will they be produced?

 - Where can you store the final document?